bombty/DOSPRESSO-App/replit.md

 DOSPRESSO is a comprehensive franchise management platform designed for managing coffee shop operations across multiple branches.
 The system provides centralized control for HQ staff to monitor branches, assign tasks, track equipment, manage training, and leverage AI-powered verification and analytics.
 The entire user interface is in Turkish, serving the Turkish market with role-based access for both HQ personnel and branch staff.

 The platform enables:
-- Task assignment and AI-powered photo verification
+- Task assignment and AI-powered photo verification with supervisor assignment to branch employees
-- Equipment fault reporting and tracking
+- Equipment fault reporting and tracking with detailed equipment history (maintenance logs, fault history, collaborative comments)
 - Knowledge base management for SOPs, recipes, and procedures
 - Performance metrics and KPI dashboards
 - Automated reminder system for incomplete tasks
 - Checklist management for routine operations
+- Training academy with interactive module detail pages (videos, quizzes, flashcards)
+- HQ support ticket system for branch-to-headquarters communication and issue tracking

 ## User Preferences